chrishulbert/gondola/README.md

 # Gondola

+*Note that this project isn't in a usable state yet*

 Gondola is a media center that is designed to work on a cheap+silent single board computer (SBC) like a [Chip](https://getchip.com/) or a [Raspberry Pi](https://www.raspberrypi.org/).